Kalimán: Radio play

 The Kalimán radio series started in 1963.
 It was transmitted by Radio Cadena Nacional (1110 AM in Mexico City, currently known as Radio Red), a radio station dedicated to broadcast radio dramas, soap operas in the mornings, and adventure plays at afternoon.
 The show was an immediate hit, and soon was broadcast throughout the Mexican Republic.
 Due to its success, the radio play was redone in Colombia, broadcast by Todelar with Colombian actors.

 In addition to being a co-creator of Kaliman, Navarro was also the founder of its flagship network, Radio Cadena Nacional.

 To spice up the mystery of Kalimán's true identity, the voice of the Mexican version of the radio play was done by actor Luis Manuel Pelayo, but the credit always went to "Kalimán himself", avoiding any mention of an actor behind the radio character.
 At some point, many fans truly believed he was a real person, now retired, who was narrating his personal experiences with the assistance of the radio station.
 In Colombia, Kalimán was played by Gaspar Ospina.
-The radio drama has been continuously on air several times along the years in different regions of Mexico and Latin America.
+The radio drama has been continuously on air several times along the years in different regions of Mexico and Spanish America.

 In October 2015, as part of the celebration of the fiftieth anniversary of the first published comic book, the last recorded adventure "The Nefertti Necklace", never aired before on radio, began airing in MVS 102.5 FM in Mexico City, with a mix of modern production from the original recording (which presents more modern technology than the first adventures, recorded over twenty years earlier), along with the most modern radio production technology of the time (2015).